 Courses

-Great Uncle Joe delivered the thunderbolt from the flagstones of Fair Hill in the heart of north-central Connecticut.
+Tom delivered the thunderbolt from the flagstones of Fair Hill in the heart of north-central Connecticut.

-The guests would be leaving after lunch, which Maria was preparing in the kitchen.
+The guests would be leaving after lunch, which Josephine was preparing in the kitchen.
 Their belongings, including toys, were in the car, except for items left at the bottom of the wishing well.
 The sprinkler, no longer the main attraction of a homemade water park, was a boring old sprinkler again.

 “We’re having Ham à la King,” he informed them with a wink.

 The cat, which had been wrestling in the grass with a stick beyond the reach of the sprinkler, now went to say her goodbyes to the children.
-Walter’s transistor radio crackled in the background with avuncular play-by-play from Pittsburgh’s Forbes Field.
+Frank’s transistor radio crackled in the background with avuncular play-by-play from Pittsburgh’s Forbes Field.

 “Oh?”